dorkodu/sage/paper/3 -- Principles and Concepts.md

     You can write your business logic as acts, and trigger any of them by calling it from a query.

-- ##### Link”
+- ##### Link

-    A link represents a *named*, *to-one* or *to-many* *relationship* which can be added to an entity type.
-An act is called in a query with *(optional)* arguments.
-You can write your business logic code as acts and run any of them by calling it from a query.
+    A link represents a *named*, *to-one* or *to-many* *relationship* between Entity types, which…

-    - An act is identified by a string name, which must be unique within the scope of an Entity type.
+    - is identified by a string name that must be unique within the scope of an Entity type.
-    - It takes the query as a parameter.
+    - requires a specific Entity type to be set, that the link points to.

 ### <a name="3.2.2">3.2.2</a> Query